Artiixx/Artiixx/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Iradium PvP faction
+- 🔭 I’m currently working on Iradium PvP Faction
 - 🌱 I’m currently learning JavaScript
 - 📫 How to reach me: Discord (Aigle Noir#0001)
 -->